 What are the most common tourist scams in China and how can you avoid them?
-As a tourist in China – or any foreign country – there’s almost no way around it: you’re at high risk to be scammed in some way.
+As a tourist in China – or any foreign country – there’s almost no way around it: you’re at high risk to run into tourist scams.
 You’ve got a big, fat target on your back that says “I have money!”.
-Scam artists, beggars and sometimes even the “average joe” see you as a gullible visitor with plenty of money.
+Scam artists, beggars and sometimes even the “average Zhou” see you as a gullible visitor with plenty of money.
 So what can you do?

 Thankfully, if you’re properly prepared, it’s fairly easy to dodge these common scams whether you’re traveling solo or joining a reputable China travel agency.

 How the Counterfeit Money Scam Plays Out